-And all of this assumes that you know the ‘right’ ad campaign variables ahead of time.
+All of this assumes that you know the ‘right’ ad campaign variables ahead of time.
 Which, in all likelihood, you don’t.

 Not because you’re not smart.
 But because it takes awhile to figure these things out!

-Here’s the other thing that’s happening.
+Here’s the other thing: